M&A agility: High on the priority list

 “Once we got that going, we started connecting some of the smaller applications to Okta and working our way up to Office 365,” he says.
 “Office 365 was a huge security risk for us.”
 To keep the transition manageable, the team broke up the implementation into thirds, bringing on 2,000 users at a time.

 After all the care the team took to prepare, deploying Okta SSO and MFA was a piece of cake, says Clemons.
-Today, they have integrated about 30 applications with Okta and are on track to add another 60 applications in the next few weeks.
+Today, they have 81 applications integrated into Okta, with more to come.

 “In the end, it’s all about communication,” says Clemons.
 Leaders in EBSCO subsidiaries are thrilled when corporate IT calls them personally to discuss IT changes.
 “It’s important that they feel like we’re helping them, rather than just commanding them to do things,” he says.